Jonathannygaard/Niatania/Worldbuilding/Sessions/Random encounters.md

 A majestic stag with golden antlers crosses the party’s path.
 - Hunters believe it’s sacred — to kill it brings curses.
-	- [[Alexander Vardheim]]: DC 12 History or Nature. if hit he will recall the other Hunters from his village talking about [[The Golden Stag]] and how it should not be messed with.
+	- [[Fenric Vardheim]]: DC 12 History or Nature. if hit he will recall the other Hunters from his village talking about [[The Golden Stag]] and how it should not be messed with.
 - If they try and kill it it will run away and they will hear someone try to stop them.
 	- The person trying to stop them has been tracking the Stag for years.
 # **Later possibilities**